FHappy/atl-wdi-9/unit_01/w01d03/homework/hw.md

 ```

 What are some advantages and disadvantages of choosing these representations?
 Please give at least one example of each.
 > Answer here
+Advantage: Users can access the "green Line", and information included will be the three stops.
+Disadvantage: stops are not indexed, nor is there a reference to order.

 ### 6. Doctor Appointment App